qcomp-tii/qick/README_TII.md

 # Software for custom Qick firmware with tProc_v1

-This document provides a description of the hardware, firmware and software require to use multiple boards to control qubits using Qick and tProc_v1.
+This document provides a description of the hardware, firmware and software required to use multiple boards to control qubits using Qick and tProc_v1.

 The firmware file should be: _'./base_MTS_14.bit'_.
 Which has the following features: